 Criteria: According to New York State Real Property Tax Law Section 1318, a district's unappropriated fund balance may not exceed an amount equal to 4% of next year's budget.

-Recommendation: We recommend the District keep in mind this rule when preparing the next year's budget.
+Recommendation: We recommend the District keep this law in mind when preparing the next year's budget.